The Mystery of the Black Jungle: Film versions

 There have been several big screen adaptations of the novel including The Mystery of The Black Jungle filmed in 1953 starring Lex Barker.
 The sequel, The Black Devils of Kali came out the subsequent year.
 It was later remade in 1965 as The Mystery of Thug Island.
-In the 1990s it returned to the small screen in Italy as I misteri della jungla nera, a popular miniseries.
+In the 1990s it returned to the small screen in Italy as The Mysteries of the Dark Jungle, a popular miniseries.
 Actor Kabir Bedi, who has portrayed popular Salgari characters Sandokan and The Black Corsair appeared as Tremal-Naik's loyal servant Kammamuri.